Framstag/libosmscout/webpage/content/documentation/qt_qml_api.md

 ```

   <a href="/images/qt-custom-way.png"><img src="/images/qt-custom-way.png" width="460" alt="Place mark"/></a>

+Overlay types that don't exists in database, should be defined on library startup
+by `OSMScoutQtBuilder::AddCustomPoiType` method.

 ## Location info

 `LocationInfoModel` provides description for place on map based on nearest POI object